London, Paris & the Chelsea Flower Show 9 days / Special Event Tours

 Monet Garden and Foundation

-This morning, travel to Norman town of Giverny, where Claude Monet lived from 1883 until his death in 1926.
+his morning, travel to Norman town of Giverny, where Claude Monet lived from 1883 until his death in 1926.
 Here, you’ll view the artist’s workspace.
 Absorb the intricate palette of colors that the “Father of Impressionism” employed in his paintings—such as the Water Lilies series—as you stroll through the surrounding gardens.
 Later, join your Tour Director for an afternoon walking tour through the gardens of Paris, during which you’ll stroll through the Jardin des Plantes and Luxembourg Gardens.
 With over 400 public “green spaces” in Paris, a garden is never far away, offering a calm break from the bustle of the city.
 And with over one-fourth of the total area of the city dedicated to parks, gardens and woods, Paris is arguably the greenest city in Europe.
-In the evening, opt to enjoy our Evening in Paris excursion and take in the nighttime allure of the City of Light.
-After dinner at local restaurant, you’ll board a boat to cruise along the Seine, the perfect way to spend your last evening in Paris.
+In the evening, opt to enjoy dinner in a local restaurant followed by a cruise along the Seine to take in the nighttime allure of the City of Light.

 Passport & Visa